Chapter 3 Using R Markdown

 The R Markdown package is what we’ll use to generate our documents, and the tinytex package enables compiling documents as PDFs.
 There’s a lot more going on behind the scenes, but you shouldn’t need to worry about it.

-Now that everything is setup, you can create your first R Markdown document by opening up R Studio, selecting FILE -> NEW FILE -> R Markdown.
-A dialog box will appear asking for some basic input parameters for your R markdown document.
+Now that everything is set up, you can create your first R Markdown document by opening up RStudio, selecting File -> New File -> R Markdown....
+A dialog box will appear asking for some basic information for your R Markdown document.
 Add your title and select PDF as your default output format (you can always change these later if you want).
-A new file should appear that’s already populated with some basic script illustrating the key components of an R markdown document.
+A new file should appear using a basic template that illustrates the key components of an R Markdown document.

-Your first reaction when you opened your newly created R markdown document is probably that it doesn’t look anything at all like something you’d show your prof. You’re right, what you’re seeing is the plain text code which needs to be compiled (called knit in R Studio) to create the final document.
-When you create a R markdown document like this in R Studio a bunch of example code is already written.
-You can compile this document (see below) to see what it looks like, but let’s break down the primary components.
+Your first reaction when you opened your newly created R Markdown document is probably that it doesn’t look anything at all like something you’d show your prof. You’re right, what you’re seeing is the plain text code which needs to be knit to create the final document.
+When you create a R Markdown document like this in R Studio a bunch of example code is already written.
+You can knit this document (see below) to see what it looks like, but let’s break down the primary components.
 At the top of the document you’ll see something that looks like this:

 ---